 Professor McCormack graduated from the University of Sydney, Australia.
 She was then appointed to her current position as senior staff specialist in the Department of Endocrinology at St Vincent’s Hospital in 2011, and also heads The Hormones and Cancer Group at the Garvan Institute of Medical Research.
 Her primary research interests are in exploring the biology and new treatment options for aggressive pituitary tumours.
 She also has research interests in pituitary tumour genetics.
 She is President-Elect of the Endocrine Society of Australia.

 University of Lübeck, Germany

-Professor Oster is director of the Institute of Neurobiology at the University of Lübeck.
+Professor Henrik Oster serves as the Lichtenberg Endowed Chair of Neurobiology and director of the Institute of Neurobiology at the University of Lübeck.
 After receiving his PhD in biochemistry in Fribourg (CH) and postdoctoral training in Hannover (DE) and Oxford (UK) he started his work in chronophysiology in Göttingen (DE) and, since 2011, in Lübeck (DE).
 His special interests are in the interaction of endocrine and circadian systems in the regulation of energy metabolism, behavioural functions, and sleep.

 University of Science and Technology of China